I think a lot more.

 I write better about nature now.
 About its eccentric eucalyptuses, its hearty hibiscuses, its jagged jackfruits, its beautiful Brahmini kites, and its mighty mountains.

 I have understood the trend of my psychological process when I discover some good writing.
-First, an awe escapes out of my mouth.
+First, awe escapes out of my mouth.
 Then my heart sinks with jealousy.
 Especially of the self-learned bloggers and writers.
 I go through their websites for hours and read voraciously.
 I note down the beautiful words they have used.
 I thrash myself for not publishing earlier.
 I tell myself that they started long ago and I would get better with time.
 That someone would read my writing and would transfer to the world I had created.
 Like those writers had sent me.
 Then I comment on their articles telling them how much I loved what they wrote and that I learned a lot.
 Then I smile.
 I get high on the energy and the power that the creative world carries.
 And then I fly to my own art abode.

 Now I publish often.
 I market often.
 I wonder why I need to reach out to people and ask them to read my writing.
 Why can’t I just write and wait for it to bloom?
 Why do I have to share on Twitter and social media and do UTM tagging?
-Then I ask myself that how would people see if I don’t share?
+Then I ask myself how would people see if I don’t share?

 And then I log onto Facebook and Twitter.